 Popping back up the steps to the lab, then turning forward to take a few more, we find ourselves up in the pilothouse.
 Directly above the furnace, we see an open space with a sprawling desktop for charts, along with those vintage-but-solid nav instruments I mentioned at the beginning.
 Here was the view during the delivery voyage from haulout in Anacortes to her new slip in Friday Harbor:

-(You might have noticed, if you clicked to embiggen, that pyro #4 has an intermittent connection.)
+(You might have noticed, if you clicked to embiggen, that pyro #4 is low; that worried me, but is just an intermittent connection.)
 The circuit-breaker and metering panels are just out of frame to right, the area behind me when standing at the helm has become a library and workspace for large document projects, and I’m adding a small deployable pilothouse table to allow dinner-for-two (with a view!) without violating the cardinal rule about beverages and slurpy things next to electronics and pianos.